calestialgem/rainfall.java/Thrice.md

 symbol definitions.

 File extension of a source is `.tr`.
-Name of a source can only contain the lowercase English letters, decimal digits and underscores.
+Name of a source can only contain the lowercase English letters and decimal digits.
 It cannot start with a decimal digit.

 ## Modules